 Certified Peer Specialists

-A certified peer specialist is someone who is willing to identify themselves with a behavioral health disorder — such as mental illness — with past experiences.
+A certified peer specialist is someone who is willing to identify themselves with a behavioural health disorder — such as mental illness — with past experiences.
 Their experiences allow them to understand what others who have the same disorder or illness are going through.
 Consequently, they receive specific training in order to be certified to support others during their recovery process.
 If you would like to receive support from someone who knows what you’re experiencing in terms of mental health, then a certified peer specialist is who you can trust.

 Mental health is a very important part of your overall health and well-being.
 Thus, seeking guidance and treatment from mental health professionals is something that’s encouraged to be done on a regular basis, even before you encounter difficulties or symptoms.
 Like going to a dentist, doctor or masseuse regularly, these small actions make a huge difference over the long run.